Caltech-AMBER/obelisk/docs/source/obelisk_api.md

 - Cleanup
 - Shutdown

-During each of these, internal functions are automtically called to facilitate the transition.
-We provide "post-transition hooks" that you can implement to execute code during a transition.
+During each of these, internal functions are automatically called to facilitate the transition.
 More information on generic ROS2 nodes can be found [here](https://docs.ros.org/en/humble/Concepts/Basic/About-Nodes.html).

-An Obelisk node is a specific ROS2 node that has special features designed to make bringing up a robotics stack easy and hassle free.
+An Obelisk node is a specific ROS2 node that has special features designed to make bringing up a robotics stack easy and hassle-free.
 All of these are made up of the following parts:

 ![node](images/node.png)

 Some of the main features are:
 - Automatic handling (activation, deactivation, cleanup) of all Components
-- Easily configurable via a yaml file
+- Easy stack configuration via a yaml file
 - Nominally only publish and subscribe to Obelisk messages
 - Automatically launched - no need to write a custom launch file!
 - [Lifecycle](https://github.com/ros2/demos/blob/humble/lifecycle/README.rst) states (as briefly mentioned above)